Updated on: 11/6/2019

 Do a headcount before starting the motor to ensure all passengers are inside the boat.
 Adults should be designated responsibility of specific children, as an easy way to make sure they are safe and on the boat when need be.

-From the helm, it's often hard to see swimmers in the water near the propeller.
-Go to the stern and look in the water near the propeller or appoint a lookout to do so before inserting the key in the ignition lock.
+From the helm, it's often hard to see swimmers in the water near the propellor.
+Go to the stern and look in the water near the propellor or appoint a lookout to do so before inserting the key in the ignition lock.

-Consider practical devices that prevent propeller accidents, such as wireless cut-off switches, propeller guards, ringed propellers, alternative propulsion systems, interlocks, sensors, and anti-feedback steering.
+Consider practical devices that prevent boating accidents, such as wireless cut-off switches, propellor guards, ringed propellors, alternative propulsion systems, interlocks, sensors, and anti-feedback steering.

 However no form of equipment can be more important than keeping a lookout!